mtsokol/hms-neuroevolution/README.md

 # HMS Neuroevolution

-This repository is an implementation of Master Thesis project: "Application of the hierarchic memetic strategy HMS in neuroevolution"
+This repository is an implementation of master's thesis project: "Application of the hierarchic memetic strategy HMS in neuroevolution"

 Here we examine the HMS framework in the setting of neuroevolution.
 Following the findings from [Uber AI Labs on neuroevolution](https://arxiv.org/abs/1712.06567)